While you can use either Dolphin or Creator from your Jimdo account, think of them as two entirely separate website builders.

 Instead of picking from several variations of layouts, you choose from individual page elements that aren’t styled.

-While most of the elements are similar, there are a few extras, like maps, file downloads, and social media elements that Dolphin doesn’t offer.
+While most of the elements are similar, there are a few extras, like maps, and social media elements that Dolphin doesn’t offer.

 And the Winner Is…